Learning Local and Global Temporal Contexts for Video Semantic Segmentation: Introduction

-In this paper, we propose a new Coarse-to-Fine Feature Mining (CFFM) technique, which consists of two parts: coarse-to-fine feature assembling and cross-frame feature mining.
-Specifically, we first apply a lightweight deep network \cite{xie2021segformer} to extract features from each frame.
-Then, we assemble the extracted features from neighbouring frames in a coarse-to-fine manner.
-Here, we use a larger receptive field and a more coarse pooling if the frame is more distant from the target.
+In this paper, we propose a \textbf{Coarse-to-Fine Feature Mining (CFFM)} technique to learn local temporal contexts, which consists of two parts: \textbf{Coarse-to-Fine Feature Assembling (CFFA)} and \textbf{Cross-frame Feature Mining (CFM)}.
+Specifically, we first apply an efficient deep network \cite{xie2021segformer} to extract features from each frame.
+Then, we assemble the extracted features from neighboring frames in a coarse-to-fine manner.
+Here, we use a larger receptive field and a more coarse pooling if the frame is more distant from the target frame.
 This feature assembling operation has two meanings.
 On one hand, it organizes the features in a multi-scale way, and the farthest frame would have the largest receptive field and the most coarse pooling.
-Since the content in a few sequential frames usually does not change suddenly and most content may only have a little temporal inconsistency, this operation is expected to prepare data for learning \textit{static contexts}.
+Since the content in a few sequential frames usually does not change suddenly and most content may only have a little temporal inconsistency, this operation is expected to prepare data for learning static contexts.
 On the other hand, this feature assembling operation enables a large perception region for remote frames because the moving objects may appear in a large region for remote frames.
-This makes it suitable for learning \textit{motional contexts}.
-At last, with the assembled features, we use the cross-frame feature mining technique to iteratively mine useful information from neighbouring frames for the target frame.
-This mining technique is a specially-designed non-self attention mechanism that has two different inputs, unlike commonly-used self-attention that only has one input \cite{vaswani2017attention,dosovitskiy2021image}.
-The output features enhanced by the CFFM can be directly used for the final prediction.
-We describe the technical motivations for CFFM in detail in \secref{sec:motivation}.
+This makes it suitable for learning motional contexts.
+Then, with the assembled features, we use the CFM technique to iteratively mine useful contextual information from neighbouring frames for the target frame.
+This mining technique is a specially designed non-self attention mechanism that has two different inputs, unlike commonly used self-attention that only has one input \cite{vaswani2017attention,dosovitskiy2021image}.
+The output features enhanced by CFFM can be directly used for final prediction.
+We describe the technical motivations for CFFM in detail in \secref{sec:ltc_motivation}.